szuananwar/ai-assisted-reproducibility-bssw/feedback/tutorial-beta-testing.md

 - feedback is connected to revisions, GitHub issues, or an explicit decision not to change; and
 - no tutorial presents reproducibility-readiness indicators or AI-generated guidance as proof of scientific reproduction.

-## Milestone 3 Follow-Up
+## Follow-Up

-Milestone 3 should use this evidence to refine learning objectives, examples, execution instructions, expected completion times, and final publication quality.
+We should use this evidence to refine learning objectives, examples, execution instructions, expected completion times, and final publication quality.
 Additional beta testing can be added as the audience broadens.